Preserving Discrete Morse-Smale Complexes in Error-Bounded Lossy Compression: Introduction

-However, existing error-bounded lossy compressors do not explicitly consider the preservation of topological structures.
-Compression-induced errors can distort the topology of the data~\cite{yan2023toposz, Liang_2020, li_msz, gorski2025general, Xia24}, such as Morse-Smale complexes (MSC)~\cite{msc, msc2} (and their induced segmentations~\cite{MSS, li_msz}), and merge/contour trees~\cite{CARR200375, yan2023toposz,gorski2025general}, leading to inconsistencies between the topology of the original and decompressed data.
-Such topological inconsistencies can result in the misinterpretation of scientific results and unreliable feature extraction in fields such as chemistry~\cite{Bhatia_2018, Günther_2014}, material science~\cite{Petruzza_2020, Gyulassy_2007}, climate~\cite{Dora_2013}, medical imaging~\cite{XU201438}, and cosmology~\cite{Shivashankar_2015}. \updated{For example, in molecular electron density analysis~\cite{Bhatia_2018}, as exemplified in Figure~\ref{fig:teaser} (a), maxima correspond to locations of atomic nuclei; 2-saddle points represent bonds between atoms; 1-saddle points correspond to the centers of ring structures; and minima indicate cavity regions enclosed within molecular structures.
+For example, in molecular electron density analysis~\cite{Bhatia_2018}, as shown in Figure~\ref{fig:teaser}(a), local maxima correspond to the positions of atomic nuclei, while local minima indicate low-density regions or internal cavities.
+Saddle points, where the density curves upward in one direction and downward in another, capture structures such as the centers of rings in molecules.
 The separatrices connecting these critical points represent atomic interaction paths, commonly interpreted as bond paths in chemical analyses.
 Thus, distortions introduced by lossy compression may significantly alter these critical features, potentially leading to severe errors in the interpretation of molecular structures.
-For instance, the disappearance of 2-saddle points may incorrectly suggest the absence of critical chemical bonds, while the emergence of non-existent critical points may mislead chemists into identifying false molecular cages or nuclei, leading to incorrect conclusions and analyses.}
+For instance, the disappearance of saddle points may disrupt separatrix structures, leading to the loss of topological representations of chemical bonds.

+Topology inconsistencies introduced by compression are also a critical issue in time-dependent scientific simulations.
+Although an individual timestep may be relatively small, large-scale studies typically contain hundreds or thousands of timesteps, each of which must be compressed and later analyzed.
+Compression-induced distortions occur at every timestep, and the distortions accumulate across the sequence, degrading temporal analyses such as feature tracking, event detection, and persistence evolution, as demonstrated later in our experiments in Section~\ref{sec:time}.